 Newborn.
 All newborns are examined in the nursery for eye infections and other eye disorders, such as glaucoma.

 6 months.
-Visual screening of infants should be performed during the well-baby visits, particularly checking for how the eyes work together.
+Infant visual screenings should be done during well-baby visits, particularly checking for how the eyes work together.

 3 to 4 years.
-Formal visual acuity tests and the complete eye exam should be performed.
+Formal visual acuity tests and the complete eye exam should be done.

 5 years and older.
-Annual visual screening tests and eye exams should be performed.
+Annual visual screening tests and eye exams should be done.

 No response to sound at any age